eclipse-oniro-mirrors/applications_app_samples/code/SystemFeature/Security/AbilityAccessCtrl/README.md

 - Before building a project, you need to run **Make Module 'entry'**.

-- This sample requires DevEco Studio 3.0 Beta4 (Build Version: 3.0.0.992, built on July 14, 2022) to compile and run.
+- This sample requires DevEco Studio 3.1 Canary1 (Build Version: 3.1.0.100) to compile and run.

 - The ohos.permission.GET_SENSITIVE_PERMISSIONS, ohos.permission.REVOKE_SENSITIVE_PERMISSIONS, and ohos.permission.GRANT_SENSITIVE_PERMISSIONS permissions used in this sample are of the system_core level.
 You need to configure signatures for these permissions.
 For details about the application permission level (APL), see [Permission List](https://gitee.com/openharmony/docs/blob/master/en/application-dev/security/permission-list.md).